My Work

 Instagram

-Focusing on snappy, succinct posts, I brought daily history tidbits to hundreds of followers, creating thousands of interactions.
+Focusing on snappy, succinct posts, I make history exciting for everyone and generate thousands of interactions.

-Every post balanced educational value, concise language, and topical relevance to optimize engagement.
+Every post balances educational value, concise language, and topical relevance to optimize engagement.

 YouTube